First Store Santa

 If there is some foot traffic, however, Santas are taught to put on a “resting smile” and look attentive.

-One Santa told The Wall Street Journal reporter that without a line of waiting people, some families were inclined to linger for awhile, and he would run out of things to say.
+One Santa told The Wall Street Journal reporter that without a line of waiting people, some families were inclined to linger for awhile, and he ran out of things to say.
 For that reason, he created a “back story” for each reindeer.
-That way he has something to talk about with the young customers who stay.
+That way he has plenty of stories to tell to those who stay!